crazykitten-499/crazykitten-499/README.md

 - 👋 Hi, I’m @crazykitten-499
 - 👀 I’m interested in ... coding, animation, gamedev, raspberry pi, and speedcubing
 - 🌱 I’m currently learning ... nodejs and python
-- 💞️ I’m looking to collaborate on ... anything really!
+- 💞️ I’m looking to collaborate on ... anything really
 - 📫 How to reach me ... by email: hsabri2007@gmail.com

 <!---